y0usefalsaadany/ascii-art/README.md

 <p>1- enter your image name like sec.png or path image like E:\image-to-text\sec.png </p>
 <p>2- enter char like # or * or % or ^  etc </p>
-3- Enter the name of the file in which you want to save the shape 4- Open the file you entered and copy the text from it and put it in your code
+<p>3- Enter the name of the file in which you want to save the shape</p>
+<p>4- Open the file you entered and copy the text from it and put it in your python code</p>